 - Fried tofu: the tofu chunks are deep-fried, then sautéed with a vegetable marinade (Soy Sauce, Veggie Oyster or Veggie Mushroom Sauces).

 - Shredded Tofu: a vegetable version of pork skin which is made of dry tofu, mixed with stir-fried sliced jicama, carrots and/or glass vermicelli noodles

 - Veggie Ham: the vegetable version of ham is made with processed bean curd

 According to Vietnamese culinary philosophy, each dish has to be a complete harmonization of flavours and balance of yin and yang.
 To achieve this, Vietnamese people for a long time ago, have been using various kinds of vegetables to accompany the main ingredients.

 Fresh veggies: coriander, basil, tomato, cucumber… all fresh.

 Pickled carrots and daikon: these are what make Banh Mi so special.
-Usually finely shredded or julienned, these sour, vinegared accompaniments provide the salty, sour layer of flavor.
+Usually finely shredded or julienned, these sour, vinegared accompaniments provide the salty, sour layer of flavour.

-Chilies/chili sauce: responsible for the spicy flavor.
-Jalapeño slices or other chilies.
+Chillies/chilli sauce: responsible for the spicy flavour.
+Jalapeño slices or other chillies.

 The bread is pressed flat and grilled briefly with butter and satay sauce.
 When there is customer, the bread is grilled one more time until it’s crispy then cut into smaller species.
 Now the fillings such as shredded meat, quail eggs, green onions and oil, peanuts, butter… are added on the top with Mayonnaise sauce.